jtipton2/LinuxHPC/Sierra_Intel_oneAPI.md

 insert_addr_table_roots_only(473): OFI get address vector map failed
 ```

-**NOTE:**
+> [!CAUTION]
-* After much trial and error, I discovered that I needed to set `export I_MPI_OFI_PROVIDER=tcp` to get this to work.
+> After much trial and error, I discovered that I needed to set `export I_MPI_OFI_PROVIDER=tcp` to get this to work.
-* I still don't understand what is happening.
+> I still don't understand what is happening.
 This seems to tell Intel to use ethernet instead of the Mellanox Infiniband.
 More troubleshooting is needed.

 ```
 [tvj@bernie ~]$ export I_MPI_OFI_PROVIDER=tcp